Penetration Testing Rules of Engagement

 REPORTING SECURITY ISSUES

-If during your penetration testing you believe you discovered a potential security flaw related to the Microsoft Cloud or any other Microsoft service, please report it to Microsoft within 24 hours by following the instructions on the Report a Computer Security Vulnerability page.
-Once submitted, you agree that you will not disclose this vulnerability information publicly or to any third party until you hear back from Microsoft that the vulnerability has been fixed.
+If during your penetration testing you believe you discovered a potential security flaw related to the Microsoft Cloud or any other Microsoft service, please follow the instructions here on how to validate the report and submit them to the Microsoft Security Response Center (MSRC).
+If any valid vulnerabilities were reported to the MSRC, you agree that you will not disclose this vulnerability information publicly or to any third party until you hear back from Microsoft that the vulnerability has been fixed.
 All vulnerabilities reported must follow Coordinated Vulnerability Disclosure.

 Microsoft offers bug bounty awards and recognition for many types of security issues.
 If you find a security issue in the Microsoft Cloud, and wish to be considered for a bounty, please follow our bug bounty rules and submission guidance, located here.
 To receive a bounty, an organization will be required to complete a pre-registration process in order to participate in the program.
 Please email email@example.com for complete details.